MattD18/IDD-Fa18-Lab3/README.md

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

-loop functions are for switching between states, if code was in loop it would delay state transitions and the state acions would happen repeatedly not once
+The loop functions handle switching between states.
+If state actions occured in the loop functions they would occur repeatedly and delay the state transactions.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

-1024
+We can store 1024 byte-sized data samples.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**